-I don’t even know if I can describe them.
-They’re just wonderful.
-No, they’re more than wonderful.
+I don’t even know if I can describe how awesome these pork chops are.
 The brown sugar and butter create an amazing caramel-like sauce that drenches the pork chops in a deep, rich, sweetness.
 Add a little spice from the cinnamon, nutmeg and black pepper and you’ve got a carnival in your mouth.
 Pork heaven.

 See this recipe used in my weekly meal prep.

 Apple Spice Pork Chops

 Since these Apple Spice Pork Chops simmer in the delicious sauce there is not even a fraction of a possibility that chops will turn into dry hockey pucks.
 No, they’re juicy, rich, sweet and savory all at one time. *mouth watering as I type*